 A small Greek village which was located 5 km from another Greek village named Ayianton (St. Anton) in the Ordu province of the Trebizond vilayet.
 Up until the Exchange (1923), Kayialti comprised 30 Greek families who gradually made their way to Greece in the final years and even until 1926.
 The hardships for the Greeks of Kayialti started around 1908 when the Turks began conscripting them into the Ottoman Army which resulted in all the families except for 2 fleeing to Sohoumi in Russia.

 The Greeks of Kayialti had one church, St George.
 Most of their houses were double storey and were made of stone.
 The ground floor was made of stone and the remainder of the house was made of wood.
 The rooves were made of wood (4 sided rooves).
 The village had its own 4 grade primary school and comprised one teacher and roughly 60 students.
 The village was also called Yaalti (Γάαλτι).

-A Greek village which was located 5 km from Kayialti in the Kotyora/Ordu province of the vilayet of Trebizond.
+A Greek village which was located 5 km from Kayialti in the Ordu province of the vilayet of Trabzon.
 Up until 1923 the village comprised 20 Greek families (some Greek speaking) who in 1926 made their way to Greece following the Exchange of Populations (1923).

 Also known as Konahiani or Gonahiani (Κονάχιανη or Γονάχιανη).
 A Greek village located 10 km from Ayianton in the Kotyora/Ordu province of he Trebizond vilayet.
 Up until the Exchange (1923) the village comprised 70 Greek families many of which moved to Ayio Antonio in Halkidiki (Greece) between the years 1920-1926.
 Fifteen families moved to Triadi, 30 families to Arethousa, 3 families to Nipa (Aleksandroupolis), 6 families to Makriyialo, 3 families to Upper Ayio Ioanni (Katerini), 2 families to Katerini as well as other regions in Greece.

 The Greeks of Kayia Tipi were Christian and had a church, St Ioanni Prodromou.
 The village also had a single grade primary school with one teacher and roughly 50 students.
-The houses of Kayia Tipi were usually double storey.
-The foundations and the floor of the ground floor were usually made of stone while the second storey was made of wood.
+The houses of Kayia Tipi were usually double story.
+The foundations and the floor of the ground floor were usually made of stone while the second story was made of wood.